 Pursuant to the Franchise Agreement, the Partnership paid monthly royalty fees for the first two years of three percent (3%) of the Hotel's gross room revenue, as defined, for the preceding calendar month; the third year was at four percent (4%) of the Hotel's gross room revenue; and the fourth year until the end of the term will be five percent (5%) of the Hotel's gross room revenue.
 Justice also pays a monthly program fee of four percent (4%) of the Hotel's gross room revenue.
-Justice also pays a monthly program fee of four percent (4%) of the Hotel's gross room revenue.
 The amount of the monthly program fee is subject to change; however, the increase cannot exceed one percent (1%) of the Hotel gross room revenue in any calendar year, and the cumulative increases in the monthly fees will not exceed five percent (5%) of gross room revenue.
 The Partnership also pays a monthly information technology recapture charge of 0.75% of the Hotel's gross revenue.
-Due to the difficult economic environment, Hilton agreed to reduce its information technology fees to 0.65% for the 2010 calendar year.